jvtrigueros/blog.jvtrigueros.com/README.md

     git remote add -f zetsu https://github.com/nandomoreirame/zetsu.git

-Then we can clone the subtree
+Then we can clone the subtree:

+    git subtree add --prefix src zetsu master --squash

+Then after that we can update the theme if necessary using:

+    git fetch zetsu master
     git subtree pull --prefix src zetsu master --squash

 ## Setup